JohnCoene/coronavirus/README.md

 :warning: Corrected inaccuracies

+In `v0.0.3`

 - Deaths and recovered numbers for DianXiangYing data was previously [swapped](https://github.com/JohnCoene/coronavirus/issues/2), now fixed.
-- Number of suspected by city given by DianXiangYing is widly inaccurate, has been removed.
+- Number of suspected by city given by DianXiangYing is wildly inaccurate, has been removed.

 ## Credits